boisgera/wish/mkdocs/installation.md

 ---------------------------------------------------------------------------------

 Wish supports Python 2.7.
-Make sure that the [pip] package installer is available for it
+Make sure that the [pip] package installer is available for this version of the interpreter

     $ pip --version
     pip 9.0.1 from /usr/local/lib/python2.7/dist-packages (python 2.7)